Concrete vs. Asphalt

 Climate Suitability

-Concrete is more resistant to heat but will crack in cold weather if not properly maintained or if poor quality materials are used in the installation.
+Concrete is more resistant to heat but will crack in cold weather if not properly maintained or if poor-quality materials are used during installation.
 If you live in an area with large temperature fluctuations, you should consider how each material will behave in different seasons.
-In addition, should you have an area that receives heavy rainfall or snow, you will need to put more thought into the materials you choose; proper drainage methods should be used regardless.
+If your area receives heavy rainfall or snow, you will need to consider the materials you choose, and proper drainage methods should be used regardless.

 Safety and Aesthetics

-Another thing where concrete has an advantage over asphalt is safety.
-Concrete is easy to see at night or when wet because of its light color, which helps to avoid accidents.
-Additionally, concrete provides more design flexibility, it can be stamped or stained for aesthetic purposes, which greatly increases curb appeal.
-Asphalt’s basic black surface is the only option when it comes to appearance, and there are fewer options for customization.
+Another advantage of concrete over asphalt is safety.
+Concrete is easy to see at night or in wet conditions because of its light color, which helps prevent accidents.
+Additionally, concrete offers greater design flexibility; it can be stamped or stained for aesthetic purposes, thereby greatly increasing curb appeal.
+Asphalt’s basic black surface is the only option for appearance, and there are fewer customization options.

 Environmental Impact